How Accounting Firms Grow Revenue Beyond Tax Season

 Management accounts and monthly reporting is the highest-volume opportunity for most practices.
 Businesses that currently receive annual accounts only are candidates for monthly or quarterly management reporting packages.
 These retainer arrangements typically add £300-800 per month per client and create touchpoints that naturally lead to other advisory conversations.

 Cash flow forecasting and scenario planning is particularly valuable for SME clients navigating growth, funding rounds, or difficult trading conditions.
-According to ACCA UK's SME Finance Report 2024, 58% of UK SMEs do not have formal cash flow forecasting in place.
+In our experience, the large majority of UK SMEs do not have formal cash flow forecasting in place.
 That is a significant addressable market sitting within most practices' existing client bases.

 Making Tax Digital (MTD) transition support has become a genuine revenue opportunity as HMRC expands the programme.
 Clients moving to cloud accounting software need guidance on platform selection, data migration, and workflow changes.
 Firms that position themselves as MTD specialists are capturing one-off project fees and ongoing software advisory retainers from businesses that would otherwise navigate the transition alone.